Overview

 What's happening

 • Recognizing levels and types of disability is critical for planning services and understanding the scope of caregiving needs in our region.
-In North Dakota, in 2019, one in three older adults (age 65 and older) had one or more disabilities (33.2%) about the same as the national average of 33.5 percent.
+In North Dakota, in 2022, less than one in three older adults (age 65 and older) had one or more disabilities (30.6%) less than the national average of 33.1 percent.

 Making connections